isomerpages/ncss-ssi/_about-us/Our Audience.md

 service sector but provide essential support networks to ensure the viability of the sector.
 They help to relieve manpower shortages and the strain on healthcare systems.</p>
-<p>Volunteers help fufill the manpower needs of the social service sector
+<p>Volunteers help fufil the manpower needs of the social service sector
 by complementing the roles of full time professionals in social service agencies (SSAs).</p>
 <p>Caregivers are an informal network of people who step up as the first